vexide/internal-documentation/src/technical/debugger.md

 ### Debug register access

 The Cortex-A9's ARMv7-A architecture defines a plethora of debug registers that can be used to control the processor's breakpoints and watchpoints, among other things.
 There are two methods for accessing them: either as registers in Coprocessor 14 (cp14) or as a `struct` at a special place in memory.
 The latter is preferable because it works better with Rust's ownership model and is overall simpler to use.
 While each access to cp14 requires a specially encoded `mcr` or `mrc` assembly instruction, it's trivial to index an array in memory.
-However, in order to take advantage of struct-like MMIO method, the debugger makes a few accesses to cp14 when it first initializes to determine the base address of those memory-mapped regisers.
+However, in order to take advantage of struct-like MMIO method, the debugger makes a few accesses to cp14 when it first initializes to determine the base address of those memory-mapped registers.
 This is done by accessing two registers:

 - `DBGDRAR` (Debug ROM Address Register) defines the address in memory of a ROM Table that encodes where to access the debug registers of each processor on the device.
 We don't access this table whatsoever.
 - `DBGDSAR` (Debug Self Address Offset Register) defines the offset of the current processor's debug registers in memory from the start of the ROM Table.